Viitorul: 1937 election

+1938 dissolution

 Eventually, Carol decided to topple the democratic regime altogether.
 For a while, the newspaper survived the adoption of a Carlist constitution in late February 1938.
 In April, the regime issued a decree outlawing all political parties, but, as Argetoianu notes, it "did nothing to perturb party life", either for the PNL or the PNȚ.
 Simply ignoring the decree, the Tătărescu and Brătianu wings proceeded with a full schism, each claiming to represent the true PNL; on 5 April, the "old liberals" had Tătărescu's men expelled from Viitorul (sacking almost the entirety of its staff) and from the party club.
 On that day, Brătianu issued statements condemning Cristea, and noting that Viitorul had been forced to publish "disapproval of our own politics" (the statement itself could not hope to pass censorship, and was therefore circulated by the PNL as a leaflet).

 Carol also ordered a thorough investigation of the Iron Guard, now accused of having conspired to make Romania into a German vassal.
 The central piece of evidence was an old letter that Codreanu had sent to Mihai Stelescu, asserting that "only two hundred tombs" needed to be filled for the Guard to register its ultimate victory.
 In reviewing this document, Viitorul asserted that: "Never in our history has there even been a similar conspiracy fashioned by Romanians."
 It also argued that the revelations seemed to have vindicated Duca, assassinated for having caught up with an international plot.
 At this stage, Romania came to be targeted by territorial ambitions stated by her neighbors, especially including German-backed Hungary and the Soviet Union.
 During June 1938, Viitorul interpteted the mounting Nazi pressures on Czechoslovakia as a warning for Romania, and for all other countries that stood in Germany's way.
 It demanded a unity of concept between Western and Eastern Europe, when it came to addressing expansionism.
 During August, it welcomed the Bled agreement between the Little Entente and Hungary, which lifted some sanctions on the latter's rearmament.
 It expressed the hope that Hungary was thus compelled to quit the "circle of powers that are likely to generate an armed conflict in Central Europe".